Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

-If you lodge a tax return and you owe tax, you may be asked to pay PAYG instalments.
-PAYG instalments are down-payments towards your estimated future tax.
+If you lodge a tax return and you owe tax, you may be asked to pay ATO PAYG instalments.
+ATO PAYG instalments are down-payments towards your estimated future tax.

-- have repeating income, e.g. rent, interest, dividends, employee share grants, business income (but not one-off income such as capital gains tax);
+- You have repeating income e.g. rent, interest, dividends, employee share grants, business income (but not one-off income such as capital gains tax);

-- the income does not have tax taken out of it.
-So wages, super pensions and other taxed amounts don’t count to PAYG instalment calculations.
+- Your income does not have tax taken out of it e.g. wages, super pensions and other taxed amounts don’t count to PAYG instalment calculations;

-- owed over $1,000 on their last tax return (or would have owed over $1,000 if they had not paid PAYG instalments.
+- You have owed more than $1,000 on their last tax return (or would have owed over $1,000 if they had not paid PAYG instalments;

 - The PAYG income is over $4,000.

 If you are on the ATO PAYG instalment system, it’s because of the type of income you have, not the amount of the income.

 If you have been paying ATO PAYG instalments in the past, you might not need to anymore as the ATO has changed its rules.

 From 1 July 2014, PAYG instalment thresholds will increase, which may simplify your tax obligations.
 Increased thresholds may now mean you no longer need to pay instalments (Source: ATO Website, accessed 1 Sep 2014).

 - Taxpayers whose prior-year tax assessment was under $1,000 no longer need to pay PAYG instalments.
 But you need to add back PAYG instalments to work it out.

 - You must have PAYG income (business or investment) of more than $4,000.
 For example, a taxpayer had a tax bill of $100 in 2013, but she paid $800 in PAYG instalments.
 So the assessment, not counting PAYG instalments, would have been $900.
 The assessment is under $1,000, so future instalments are not required.
 If this is your situation, you would have received a letter in August 2014, or after you lodged your 2014 tax return.

 #1: Can I vary a PAYG instalment?